Anthony Joshua v Joseph Parker: Deontay Wilder will be 'frozen out'

 Yet he still scored a 10th-round stoppage against a fighter who took Parker the distance in 2016.

-Some pundits questioned the referee's decision to stop the Kiwi, while others expected more from Joshua following his enthralling win over Wladimir Klitschko six months earlier.
+Some pundits questioned the referee's decision to stop Takam, while others expected more from Joshua following his enthralling win over Wladimir Klitschko six months earlier.

 Joshua said: "What I realise is that nowadays there are so many opinions and voices.
 If you keep listening to everyone's opinion, how will you ever believe in yourself?